 Taste the Sky

-After extensive research and development in partnership with Aerogelex in Hamburg, Germany, we present the world’s lightest meringue at the King Abdulaziz Centre for World Culture (Ithra) in Dhahran, Saudi Arabia during Ithra’s Creativity Season, Tanween, on October 10-26, 2019 as part of an immersive history of the magnificent meringue.
+After extensive research and development in partnership with Aerogelex in Hamburg, Germany, we presented the world’s lightest meringue at the King Abdulaziz Centre for World Culture (Ithra) in Dhahran, Saudi Arabia during Ithra’s Creativity Season, Tanween, on October 10-26, 2019 as part of an immersive history of the magnificent meringue.

 Though aerogels are known to be some of the world’s best insulators, Kistler didn’t see the widespread use of the super-light solids in his lifetime.
 It was simply too expensive to manufacture.
 But now the global scientific community is finding increasingly creative and outlandish uses for them.

-Aerogel is also being evaluated by the US Navy for use in undergarments as passive thermal protection for divers and as a drug delivery system owing to its biocompatibility.
+Aerogel is also being evaluated by the US Navy for use in undergarments, as passive thermal protection for divers, and as a drug delivery system owing to its biocompatibility.